rearc-data/nppes-npi-registry-data-cms/product-description.md

 Main Overview
 -------------

-This release provides information of NPPES health care providers.
+This release contains an achieved copy of the National Plan and Provider Enumeration System (NPPES)'s National Provider Identifier (NPI) registry data.
+NPI numbers are utilized throughout various interactions within the United State medical system to identify individual healthcare providers.

 Centers for Medicare & Medicaid provide substantial amounts of data to the public about their programs, various health care topics, and care